jpmintz01/oTree/README.md

 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
+- Make the first choice of each type in RPS a "win" to control out the "algorithm aversion when seeing it err."
+If any advisor loses the first time, the participant is likely to avoid that advisor again.
+But, I'd also need to make the first "no-choice" a win also.
+After that, I'd control score back to target_RPS_score.
 - remove "examples" from post-game questions like "i played randomly"
 - Add "have you ever served on a CCDR, JCS, or OSD staff?"
 - cut down number of extra rounds or somehow set them to the config vars